July is ‘National Lost Pet Prevention Month’ and serves as a vital reminder to make sure people take the proper steps so they don’t lose their pets.

 4. Have A Leash And Harness

-While owning a leash and harness may seem obvious to a dog owner, it’s important to remember that cat owners should also have a leash and harness on hand for certain situations.
+While owning a leash and harness may seem obvious to a dog person, it’s important to remember that cat parents should also have a leash and harness on hand for certain situations.

 Also, some people can actually take their cats for walks or have some outside time in their backyards using a leash and harness.
 This way, your cat can explore the outdoors while still staying safely at your side.